yampml/gatsby-starter-glass/content/pages/index.md

 ---
 template: 'index-template'
-title: 'Gatsby Starter Glass'
+title: 'Nda not so personal stuffs'
 ---

 #Hello World

-A minimal & beautiful gatsby personal blog starter with nice glassmorphism UI.
+A minimal & beautiful site with nice glassmorphism UI.